dangero1990/Solvher/README.md

 - `npm install`
 - `npm start`

-This will install all dependencies, and start a server on localhost:3000
+This will install all dependencies, and starts a server on localhost:3000

 ## Contact